Upstatement/skela-wp-theme/README.md

    There is an example custom block under `src/Blocks/SampleACFBlock/ACFBlock.php`.
 This demonstrates creating a block using ACF functions that includes two fields.

    > Note that in order to get this example to work, you need to create an ACF field group containing two fields, `some_headline` and `some_text`, and then have the field group displayed if the block is equal to ACF Block.
+Be sure to keep your block name all lowercase.
+ACF drops all uppercase letters and your block might not appear as an option if the names are mismatched.

 2. Create a new twig file to render the ACF fields.